CLRX/CLRX-mirror/doc/ClrxAsmInvoke.md

     Path to AMDOCL (AMD OpenCL implementation) shared library (libamdocl32.so, libamdocl64.so, amdocl.dll or amdocl64.dll).

+* CLRX_MESAOCL_PATH

+    Path to Mesa3D Gallium OpenCL (libMesaOpenCL.so or libOpenCL.so)
+shared library.

+* CLRX_LLVMCONFIG_PATH

+    Path to llvm-config program.

 ### Output

 An assembler generates single output binary.
 If no output specified an assembler will